PBRT/reactogo/README.md

 * [DedupePlugin](https://github.com/webpack/docs/wiki/optimization) and [UglifyJsPlugin]((https://github.com/webpack/docs/wiki/optimization)): for optimizing the build size.
 * [ProvidePlugin](https://webpack.github.io/docs/list-of-plugins.html#provideplugin): For exposing global values such as the UI KIT or Velocity.

+## Contributions

+Every contributions is more than welcome!
+Simply create a PR and I will check it asap!

 ## TO DO